The Nest (2020 film): Plot

-In order to provide income to the household, Allison begins working as a farmhand for the farmer.
-Sam makes some disreputable friends from the area, while Ben gets into a fight with some bullies.
+In order to provide income to the household, Allison begins working as a farmhand.
+Allison's relationships with her children also become strained when Sam makes some disreputable friends and Ben gets into a fight with some school bullies.
 Rory and his colleague Steve arrange a potentially lucrative deal with a Norwegian fish-farming corporation.
-Rory and Allison attend a dinner with Steve and their prospective clients, while Sam and her friends throw a party back at the house.
+That night, he and Allison attend a dinner with Steve and their prospective clients while Sam and her friends throw a house party.

 As the party gets out of control, Ben flees outside and witnesses Richmond's carcass being pushed to the surface of the grave due to improper burial.
-At the dinner, Allison openly mocks Rory before leaving the restaurant, taking the car and getting drunk at a nightclub.
-Rory attempts to downplay Allison's behavior to the clients, but they opt to go into business with Steve while cutting Rory out.
-Rory tries to take a taxi back to Surrey and confesses his many indiscretions to the taxi driver, claiming his job is "pretending to be rich".
+During the dinner, Allison openly mocks Rory before leaving the restaurant, taking the car and getting drunk at a nightclub.
+Rory attempts to downplay Allison's behaviour but his clients opt to go into business with Steve while cutting him out.
+Rory tries to take a taxi back to Surrey and confesses his many indiscretions to the driver, claiming his job is "pretending to be rich".
 With Rory's confessions making it clear that he is both broke and a liar, the driver anticipates that he will be unable to pay for the long fare and leaves him in the middle of nowhere.

 The next morning, Allison wakes up hungover in her parked car and drives home, finding the house trashed after the party.
 Ben shows her Richmond's grave, where the carcass has risen almost completely to the surface.
 As Allison breaks down over the grave, Sam and Ben agree to make breakfast.
 Rory finishes the long walk home and finds his family seated at the table.
-He starts proposing another relocation, but Allison simply tells him to stop.
-Sam hugs a crying Rory, then prepares a seat for him.
+He starts proposing a new business idea and another relocation, but Allison tells him to stop.
+Rory breaks down in tears; Sam hugs him, then prepares a seat for him with them.